-Due to the COVID-19 pandemic, CFP Board will allow remote proctoring for the CFP® exam for candidates who are eligible based on location or health criteria.
+Due to the COVID-19 pandemic, CFP Board provides a remote testing option for the CFP® exam.

 The health and safety of those taking the CFP® exam are paramount to us.
 CFP Board continues to closely monitor the COVID-19 pandemic and review the recommendations from national and state health organizations.
-To accommodate candidates sitting for the March 2021 CFP® exam, CFP Board will allow remote proctoring for those who are eligible based on location or health criteria.
+To accommodate candidates sitting for the March 2023 CFP® exam, CFP Board provides a remote testing option for the CFP® exam.